Environmental Conservation

 ●Environmental accounting initiatives

-Since FY2021, the Hodogaya Chemical Group has adopted environmental accounting and data compilation in order to quantify the resources we invest in the environment and use them for environmental management.
+Since FY2021, the Hodogaya Chemical Group has compiled environmental accounting data in order to identify environmental costs and their effects, and to utilize the information for environmental management.

-Of the major expenditures related to environmental conservation in FY2022, the largest expense was resource recycling costs, which amounted to 189 million JPY.
+Of the major expenditures related to environmental conservation in FY2024, one of the major expenditures was resource circulation costs, totaling JPY 150 million.

 To Environmental data (Environmental Accounting)